Resource allocation exploiting reflective surfaces to minimize the outage probability in VLC: Results and Discussion

 \section{Results and Discussion}

 In this section, we present comprehensive simulation results for the proposed mirror- or ORIS-aided VLC system.
-Without loss of generality, we consider a room of 4\,x\,4\,x\,3\,m, with a total of $L=4$ LEDs deployed in a symmetric 2-by-2 lattice with coordinates [1, 1], [1, 3], [3, 1] and [3, 3]\,m.
+Without loss of generality, we consider a residential room of 4\,x\,4\,x\,3\,m, with a total of $L=4$ LEDs deployed in a symmetric 2-by-2 lattice with coordinates [1, 1], [1, 3], [3, 1] and [3, 3]\,m.
 Though we consider NLoS contributions from the four walls, only one wall is provided with mirror (or ORIS) capabilities.
 Each wall is divided into $K=K_{\rm{x}}\times K_{\rm{y}}=30\times15=450$ elements.

-Each user body is modelled by a cylinder of height 1.75\,m and radius 0.15\,m, with a device provided with a single PD separated at a distance of 0.3\,m from the body~\cite{CylinderBlockage}.
-The user's position is uniformly distributed inside the room, oriented at a horizontal angle following a uniform distribution $\mathcal{U}[0, 2\pi)$.
+Due to the deterministic characteristics of the VLC channel, we assume an object model for the link-path blockage~\cite{CylinderBlockage}.
+The proposed model considers only self-blocking, i.e., a situation of an empty room where blockages of LoS and NLoS paths are produced by the body of the person holding the user device.
+However, this study could be easily extended to other scenarios with static objects such as pillars or furniture, which are even easier to model due to their immobility, or with other users moving around, which typically produce less probable blockage.
+Specifically, in this paper, the human body is modeled by a cylinder of height 1.75\,m and radius 0.15\,m, holding a device provided with a single PD looking upwards and separated at a distance of 0.3\,m from the body, with a horizontal angle following a uniform distribution $\mathcal{U}[0, 2\pi)$~\cite{CylinderBlockage}.

 We assume an LED with a typical luminous efficacy of 280\,lm/W (theoretical values for white LEDs can be above 300\,lm/W~\cite{LuminousEfficacy}), and we consider a scenario where the required minimum average illuminance is 500\,lux, with a maximum illuminance allowed at each point of 800\,lux, and a minimum illuminance uniformity of 0.5.
 Note that these are the minimum illumination conditions for a typical office scenario in which writing, typing or reading tasks are carried out~\cite{LightingStandard}.
 As argued in Section\,\ref{subsec:MirrorVSRIS}, because the NLoS path loss will not be heavily affected by the $\phi_{1/2}$ parameter considering the presented scenario, we select the $\phi_{1/2}$ value to preferably satisfy illumination requirements, i.e., wide enough to support the lighting uniformity.
 More detailed simulation parameters are shown in Table\,\ref{tab:SystemParameters}.